 What are termites?

-Tiny insects that feed on cellulose, termites are a pest that can damage the structures of buildings and cost property owners a lot of time and money.
+Tiny insects that feed on cellulose, termites are a pest that can damage the structures of buildings in Baton Rouge and cost property owners a lot of time and money.
 Termites are social insects that live and work together in extensive colonies and cause significant destruction as they tunnel through structural wood and other wooden objects, gathering food for their colony.

 Two of the most common species of termites living across Louisiana are Formosan termites and native subterranean termites (eastern subterranean termites).